GustavoLR548/matrix_cpp/README.md

 0 0 0 0 0 0 0 0 1 0
 ```

-Notice that, both resulting matrixes are the same, but the number of movements
+Notice that, both resulting matrixes are the same, but the cost for inserting
-necessary to insert every element into the matrix is lower.
+every element into the matrix is cheaper.